nichtgedacht/JetiMiniVario/README.md

 * The RC-channel used for live adjusting the filters.

-* The RC-channel used to reset the device
+* The RC-channel used to reset altitude and GNSS home position<br>
+  The transition of channel value for reset must go from higher to lower<br>
+  and difference must be greater than 300 (e.g. from 2000 to 1000 ).<br>
+  Use the Servo Monitor

 * Priority of a sensor